 There is no question that a real estate agent does a lot.
 Before escrow, he is preparing buyers sheets or seller’s home checklists.
 Once a property goes into escrow, the real estate agent transitions into a detail machine overseeing contract negotiations, inspections, and disclosure reports.
 As the client, it is hard to pinpoint exactly what needs to be done when.
-Here is what to expect from your real estate agent in San Antonio to help keep you on track.
+Here is what to expect from your real estate agent in South Texas area to help keep you on track.

 Help You Prioritize

 When starting to shop for a home, it is important to have your needs and wants list for the home.
 Your real estate agent will help you understand what you can really get in the area you want to buy that meets your budget limits.
 These are difficult decisions to make but your realtor will be a solid sounding board of prioritizing things on your list.
 For example, if you have young children a good school is probably a top priority over a three-car garage.

 Locate Potential Properties

 While there is a lot of information that buyers can find online in today’s digital world, real estate agents often have access to pocket listings and off-market properties they know about via agent networking.
 Not every listing hits the MLS boards.
 Your real estate agent will consider your top areas and potentially offer secondary locations to help you get more for your budget.

 When selling your house, there is an endless list of things to do.
 Your real estate agent will do a preliminary walk-through and help you identify what things you can do to help sell faster and for more.
 This includes ways to stage the house, little things to fix or paint and how to keep things ready on a moments notice for viewing.
 Be honest with your agent about issues you are aware of with the house so nothing becomes a surprise during escrow that could kill the deal.